How To: Your iPhone Has a Secret Button That Can Run Hundreds, Even Thousands of Actions — But You Have to Unlock It First

 • Lock Screen: Exits to the Lock Screen, locking your iPhone.

 • Mute: Flips your iPhone into Ring Mode, where you hear ringtones and alerts, or Silent Mode, where you don't.
 You can do the same thing with the Ring/Silent switch on the side of your iPhone.
 If the physical switch is set to Ring Mode and you back-tap to turn on Silent Mode, you'd need to back-tap again to return to Ring Mode or flip the physical switch to Silent Mode and then back to Ring Mode.
-This is unavailable on the iPhone 15 Pro and iPhone 15 Pro Max since the Action Button (see above) can perform the action.
+This is unavailable on the iPhone 15 Pro, iPhone 15 Pro Max, and iPhone 16 series models since the Action Button (see above) can perform the action.

 • Notification Center: Slides the Notification Center open or closed.
 You normally open it by swiping down from the top middle and close it by swiping up from the bottom middle.